 User Management: User Profiles

-About the page
+About the Page

-A user or connection profile is a collection of configuration instructions and certificates that are necessary to establish a VPN connection to your Access Server.
+A user profile or connection profile is a collection of configuration instructions and certificates that are necessary to establish a VPN connection to your Access Server.
 Each of your users can have none, one, or many profiles.
-For instance, your admin user may not have a profile if it is only used to manage the OpenVPN Access Server through the Admin Web UI.
-Other users may have more than one profile; downloaded through the Client UI, downloaded with an OpenVPN Connect app, or downloaded manually from the Access Server web interface.
+For instance, your admin user may not have a profile if it only manages Access Server through the Admin Web UI.
+Other users may have more than one profile: downloaded through the Client UI, downloaded with an OpenVPN Connect app, or downloaded manually from the Access Server web interface.

 For each profile, this information displays:

-- Autologin: Whether the profile is autologin (managed in user settings).|
+|Autologin||Whether the profile is autologin (managed in user settings).|

 |tls-crypt-v2||Whether or not the profile uses an additional layer of per-client static encryption on the TLS control channel—a new feature as of AS 2.9.|

 |Expires||The expiration date of the profile.|

-- Signing CA: The certificate authority associated with your Access Server that signed this profile’s certificate.|
+|Signing CA||The certificate authority associated with your Access Server that signed this profile’s certificate.|

-- Comment: An optional comment that you can enter when creating a new profile.
-Access Server may populate with informational text.|
+|Comment||An optional comment that you can enter when creating a new profile.
+Access Server may populate this with informational text.|

-- Delete: To delete a profile, check this box and then click Delete.
-The VPN client using the deleted profile must obtain a new profile in order to connect.
+|Delete||To delete a profile, check this box and then click Delete.
+The VPN client using this profile will then need to obtain a new profile in order to connect again.|

 - Choose whether it’s a user-locked or autologin profile, add an optional comment, select or deselect tls-crypt v2, then click Create Profile.